ShyPie/PFSP/README.md

 # PFSP

-This repository is dedicated to research work about solving Permutation Flow Shop Problem.
+This is the research work about solving non-smooth Permutation Flow Shop Problem.

-To be honest, it's more for non-smooth Permutation Flow Shop Problem, but implemented algorithms can be used for solvation PFSP tasks.
+The implemented algorithms can be applied for solvation classic PFSP tasks.

 ### Implemented algorithms
 1) classic NEH